jaeschrich/Spark/README.md

 ```
 If you were to put the JavaScript in a seperate file, you can see how much that is like writing a desktop application.

-Spark works in Chrome and Firefox, and partial IE support (AJAX is weird, sort of works).
+Spark works in Chrome and Firefox, and IE.

 ## How can I help!

 It's on GitHub!
 Just fork the repo, and send pull requests once you have added features or fixed bugs.

-## Wait...
-What licensing do I have to deal with?

-None!
-Spark.js is public domain.
-Just pop it in your project and get going.

 ## Where can I learn more?
 The tutorial is [here](https://github.com/PyScripter255/Spark/wiki/tutorial).
 The rest is on the [wiki](https://github.com/PyScripter255/Spark/wiki).